Gabisonfire/raincoat/README.md

 - Python 3.6+
 - Jackett and configured indexers
-- qBittorrent, Transmission or Deluge
+- qBittorrent, Transmission or Deluge (or use local download option)
+- libtorrent if you use local downloader and magnet links.
+  - Arch: `pacman -S libtorrent-rasterbar`
+  - Ubuntu: `apt-get install python-libtorrent -y`
+  - Fedora: `dnf install rb_libtorrent-python2`

 ### Usage